wenxin-c/tp/docs/UserGuide.md

 ```
 ============================================================
-    You have added question: What is my purpose in life?
+    You have added question: "What is my purpose in life?"
 Into favorite list!!
 ============================================================
 ```